defold/doc/docs/en/manuals/render.md

 * Has the same material
 * Has the same shader constants (such as tint)

-This means that if two sprite components in the same collection proxy has adjacent or the same z-value (and thus comes next to each other in the sorted list), use the same texture, material and constants they will be grouped into the same draw call.
+This means that if two sprite components in the same collection proxy are adjacent after the selected sort, and use the same texture, material, and constants, they will be grouped into the same draw call.

 ### Batch rules for GUI components